-This document, Introduction to the KID, 2012, summarizes the content of the KID and describes the development of the KID sample and weights.
-Cumulative information for all previous years is included to provide a longitudinal view of the database.
-Important considerations for data analysis are provided along with references to detailed reports.
-In-depth documentation for the KID is available on the HCUP User Support (HCUP-US) Web site (www.hcup-us.ahrq.gov).
+- This document, Introduction to the KID, 2016, summarizes the content of the KID and describes the development of the KID sample and weights.
+Cumulative information for all previous years is included to provide a longitudinal view of the database. - In addition, the HCUP-US Web site has a section on ICD-10-CM/PCS Resources that summarizes key issues for researchers using HCUP and other administrative databases that include ICD-10-CM/PCS coding.
+The Web page provides general guidance and forewarning to users analyzing outcomes that may be affected by the transition to the ICD-10-CM/PCS coding system and lists other related Web resources. - Important considerations for data analysis are provided along with references to detailed reports. - In-depth documentation for the KID is available on the HCUP User Support (HCUP-US) Web site (www.hcup-us.ahrq.gov/db/nation/kid/kiddbdocumentation.jsp).